mikegratton/LetsTalk/README.md

 * Send cancellation messages for the reactor when a client goes away unexpectedly.

-* Extended the waitset to allow for waiting on ReactorServer sessions and Replier sessions.
+* Extended the waitset to allow for waiting on `ReactorServer` sessions and Replier sessions.
 Renamed the object from `QueueWaitset` to
   `Waitset`.

 ## 0.2

 * Added waitset for waiting on multiple queues in select()-like manner.

-* Overhalled builtin QoS, fixing the "stateful" profile.
+* Overhauled the built-in QoS, fixing the "stateful" profile.
 Removed no longer needed keys from reactor types.

-* Fixed foonathan::memory default setting that was causing crashes in examples.
+* Fixed `foonathan::memory` default setting that was causing crashes in examples.

 * Changed default participant behavior to ignore messages that originated from the same participant.
 A subscriber and a publisher on the same topic and from the same participant will no longer interact by default.